telenornms/skogul/README.rst

 .......

 To run test cases, ``go test`` can be run.
-This can be used either in individual directories, or at the top directory, with ``go test ./...``.
+This can be used either in individual directories, or at the top directory, with ``go test ./...`` (note the triple dots.
+This is a go-ism for recursive behavior).

 To produce coverage analysis, use::